Skip to main content

 ASSESSING PATIENTS WHO ARE AT RISK FOR SUICIDE

-Basic Attending Skills
+Basic Attending and Listening Skills

 Positive attending behaviors are nonverbal and include: